The psychological dimension of aging that often gets overlooked

 The evidence for meditation's effects on biological aging is promising but not definitive.
 Effect sizes are typically small to medium.
 Some studies show no significant differences between meditators and controls before controlling for age.

-A systematic review concluded there is "limited evidence" that meditation reduces telomere shortening, while acknowledging positive signals that warrant further study.
+According to a systematic review, there is "limited evidence" that meditation reduces telomere shortening, while acknowledging positive signals that warrant further study.

 What we can say: